amir141592/Samurai-Project/projects/samurai-buttons/README.md

 The style of the button is based on UI/UX guidelines.
 You can set
 filled, outlined or texted variations for it or change content type
-to text, text and icon or just icon to get the right emphesize you need.
+to text, text and icon or just icon to get the right attention and priority you need.
-Plus you have the super light weight material icons font package to make
-buttons even more stylish!

 ## Installation